Camille Paglia: Early and personal life

-During her stays at a summer Girl Scout camp in Thendara, New York, she took on a variety of new names, including Anastasia (her confirmation name, inspired by the film Anastasia), Stacy, and Stanley.
+During her stays at a summer Girl Scout camp in Thendara, New York, she took on new names, including Anastasia (her confirmation name, inspired by the film Anastasia), Stacy, and Stanley.
 A crucially significant event for her was when an outhouse exploded after she poured too much quicklime into the latrine.
 "That symbolized everything I would do with my life and work.
 Excess and extravagance and explosiveness.
-I would be someone who would look into the latrine of culture, into pornography and crime and psychopathology… and I would drop the bomb into it".
+I would be someone who would look into the latrine of culture, into pornography and crime and psychopathology... and I would drop the bomb into it".

 For more than a decade, Paglia was the partner of artist Alison Maddex.
-Paglia legally adopted Maddex's son (who was born in 2002).
-In 2007, the couple separated but remained "harmonious co-parents," in the words of Paglia, who lived 2 mi apart.
-Paglia considers herself transgender, and says that "never once in my life have I felt female".
+Paglia legally adopted Maddex's son, who was born in 2002.
+In 2007, the couple separated but remained "harmonious co-parents", in the words of Paglia, who lived 2 mi apart.

 Paglia is an atheist, and has stated she has "a very spiritual mystic view of the universe".
+She has expressed interest in astrology and has written about it in several of her works, including Sexual Personae: "I'm an astrologer – people don't mention this!
+I mean, everyone's attacked me for everything else.
+I mean, I'm an astrologer – it's right in my book.
+I endorse astrology.
+I believe in astrology.
+Will someone attack me for that?
+No!"